 They benefit from lightweight space grade aluminum handles that have been ergonomically designed for comfort during use.
 The jaws are crafted from stainless steel and there are also tungsten carbide line cutters for all types of lines and even hooks.

-These fishing pliers are designed for both freshwater and saltwater, so they’re built to be resistant to rust.
+These angler pliers are designed for both freshwater and saltwater, so they’re built to be resistant to rust.
 They even come with a handy lanyard, sheath with a belt loop and a soft storage pouch.

 8: Cuda Titanium Alloy Pliers